radiasoft/rsopt/docs/commands.rst

 algorithms are available for use with APOSMM in rsopt.
 That is: ``LN_NELDERMEAD``, ``LN_BOBYQA``, ``LN_SBPLX``, ``LN_COBYLA``, ``LN_NEWUOA``, and ``LD_MMA``.
 To use LN_NELDERMEAD for example one should have ``method: nlopt.LN_NELDERMEAD``.

+``pySOT``: Python Surrogate Optimization Toolbox (pySOT) [5]_ implements a collection of surrogate optimization algorithms with several variations in surrogate model, optimization strategy, and experimental plan provided. pySOT includes support for asynchronous use of all optimization algorithms which is utilized by rsopt.

+Currently rsopt
+implements a fixed choice for the three components and  uses:
+``RBFInterpolant`` for the surrogate model, ``SRBFStrategy`` for the strategy, and ``SymmetricLatinHypercube`` for the experimental plan.
+The user can pass the following through ``software_options`` to configure pySOT:

+    - ``num_pts``: Sets the number of points that will be evaluated as part of the experimental planning phase before before optimization begins.
+Defaults to 2 * (PARAMETER_DIMENSION + 1) if not set.

 Parameter Scans
 ---------------